-- 67. The Commissioner can use a s 17B notice to require information about a taxpayer that a third party holds. - 68.
-The Commissioner can and does enter into arrangements with third parties about how information requests to that third party will be handled. - 69.
-These arrangements may cover: - whether a s 17B notice is required; - the form of any notice; - how the information will be supplied to the Commissioner; and - the timeframe for responding to any notice. - 70.
+- 69. The Commissioner can and does enter into arrangements with third parties about how information requests to that third party will be handled. - 70.
+These arrangements may cover: - whether a s 17B notice is required; - the form of any notice; - how the information will be supplied to the Commissioner; and - the timeframe for responding to any notice. - 71.
 When considering whether to issue a s 17B notice to third parties and what form any notice should take, the Inland Revenue officer will: - confirm whether an agreed process is in place; and - follow that process where appropriate in the circumstances.